AaronRAppel/ski-resort-forecast/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Notes

+### Responsive Design
+ Both the graph and the table are responsive.
+When the graph gets below a certain size, I update the date labels to only show the day as opposed to showing the date in YYYY-MM-DD format.
+The table is just side-scrollable, which comes by default with MUI.
+If I had more time, I would update the table rows to display the data in a more condensed way when on narrower screens.

 ## README requirements
 Provide a README.md file that:
 - Explains the decisions you made and why.